 Our stories are incredibly powerful things.
-They can help change society, and show us that we’re not alone.
+They can help change society and show us that we’re not alone.

 Many of us have been affected by cancer, but this universal experience can mean something different to each of us.
-We want to hear about the things that matter to you and help you tell your story, your way.

 'Ordinary is more precious, more extraordinary than anything else in your life but only realised when you envisage it gone.' – Genevieve Irvine